bonjour-npy/UndergraduateDissertation/README.md

 英文提示词：

 ```
-For the task of converting a {source class} photo into a {target_class} photo,
-provide some text prompts describing the distinctive features of Disney character portraits.
-Put the generated 60 prompts into the same Python list, with each prompt as a string element of the list,
-and output the entire Python list.
+For the task of converting a {source_class} photo into a {target_class} photo, provide 60 text prompts describing the distinctive features of {target_class} photos.
+Put the generated 60 prompts into the same Python list, with each prompt as a string element of the list, and output the entire Python list.
 ```

 #### 对 global_clip_loss 的改进